leifbr/f5certlabs/docs/class2/module09/lab1.rst

 can now see the **test\_vs** virtual server.
 Since you are an admin you can also modify the virtual server as necessary

-SSH to your BIG-IP and log in with the new user name and you should be taken directly into the **tmsh**.
+SSH to your BIG-IP and log in with the new user name and password.
+You should be taken directly into the **tmsh**.

 Note the prompt, your partition name is there.